 - A strata committee can extend the period of an appointment for successive periods of up to 3 months but not beyond any period that extends past the date of the next AGM

 - For 3-year agreements where a strata committee decides not to reappoint an agent and fails to provide written notice, the agent will be able to extend the appointment for a maximum of 3 months

 - A developer of a strata scheme, or a person connected with the developer, cannot be appointed as the strata managing agent for the scheme until 10 years after the registration of the strata plan

-Review Your Agreement
+Review Your Strata Agreement

-We know the new laws.
+We know the new agreement laws.

-it's important to ensure that they reflect current building needs and strata laws.
+It’s important to ensure that they reflect current building needs and strata laws.